-- A practicing professional nurse for a minimum of one year and currently employed in professional nursing practice. - Successful completion of undergraduate or graduate courses in statistics, pathophysiology and health assessment and a graduate course in nursing research and epidemiology. - A notarized copy of the photo page of a government-issued identification such as passport or driver's license. - Identified clinical placement site location and preceptor for clinical experience.
-For students outside of New Jersey, some states require program approval, (permission to operate) for students to engage in clinical practice in hospitals and private practice settings within that state.
-Students are encouraged to check with the Program Associate Dean to identify specific state requirements prior to enrolling in the program.
+- Successful completion of undergraduate or graduate courses in statistics, pathophysiology and health assessment and a graduate course in nursing research and epidemiology. - A notarized copy of the photo page of a government-issued identification such as passport or driver's license.